-- Type "qmsh" and identify the line with key "l". - Identify the surface with key "s". - Press key "b" to break (split) the surface in two.
+- First create the desired splitting line, for example with "qlin". - Type "qmsh" and identify the line with key "l". - Identify the surface with key "s" or by selecting a single element "e". - Press key "b" to break (split) the surface in two.
+The previously selected line will be converted to a spline with as much control points as the line division.
+Then the line-points are projeted to the surface.